 Shenberrow Hill - Stanton

-Shenberrow is an attractive country house which offers luxury accommodation in the lovely little village of Stanton.
+Shenberrow is an attractive country house which offers lovely accommodation in the little village of Stanton.
+All rooms for comfortably furnished with en-suite private bathrooms and all the usual comforts in the way of TV & tea & coffee making facilities.

 White Hart Inn - Winchcombe